heydarimo/Night-Time-Dehazing/README.md

   <img src="assets/method_overview.png" width="95%">
 </p>

-Nighttime image dehazing is highly challenging because real nighttime scenes often contain non-uniform illumination, glow, color distortion, sensor noise, and spatially varying haze.
-Existing daytime dehazing methods usually struggle under these conditions because the degradation is not only caused by haze scattering, but also by complex interactions between artificial light sources, low-light imaging, and local contrast degradation.
+Nighttime image dehazing is a challenging image restoration problem because real nighttime scenes often contain spatially varying haze, non-uniform illumination, glow from artificial light sources, color distortion, low contrast, and sensor noise.
+These degradations are more complex than those in standard daytime dehazing, where the main degradation is usually modeled as atmospheric scattering.
+As a result, many existing dehazing approaches struggle to recover clear structure, faithful color, and fine details in nighttime environments.

-To address these challenges, we propose **HistoFusionNet**, a histogram-guided fusion and frequency-adaptive refinement framework for nighttime image dehazing.
-The network first extracts multi-scale visual features using a transformer-based backbone and enhances the feature representation through histogram-aware modeling.
-The histogram-guided branch helps the model capture global intensity distributions and illumination-related degradation patterns, which are important for restoring nighttime images with severe brightness imbalance and haze density variation.
+In our CVPR 2026 paper, we present **HistoFusionNet**, a histogram-guided fusion and frequency-adaptive refinement framework for nighttime image dehazing.
+The proposed network is designed to combine global distribution-aware representation learning with local detail restoration.
+Specifically, HistoFusionNet uses histogram-guided modeling to capture illumination and intensity-distribution priors that are important for nighttime scenes with severe brightness imbalance and haze-density variation.
+This helps the network better understand global degradation patterns and restore visually consistent results.

-In addition, HistoFusionNet introduces a frequency-aware refinement strategy to recover fine details and suppress artifacts.
-By combining spatial-domain representation learning with frequency-domain refinement, the model can better preserve edges, textures, and structural information while reducing haze, glow, and color shifts.
-The overall framework is designed to produce visually clear and quantitatively strong dehazed results across nighttime and dense haze benchmarks.
+To further improve restoration quality, HistoFusionNet incorporates a frequency-adaptive refinement strategy.
+This component enhances structural details, suppresses artifacts, and improves texture recovery by refining the restored image in a frequency-aware manner.
+By combining histogram-guided fusion with frequency-domain refinement, HistoFusionNet effectively reduces haze, glow, color shifts, and contrast degradation while preserving image details.
+The framework achieves strong performance on nighttime and dense haze benchmarks and was developed for the **NTIRE 2026 Night-Time Dehazing Challenge** at the **11th New Trends in Image Restoration and Enhancement Workshop, CVPR 2026**.

 ---

 ## Overview

+This repository provides the code and full implementation of **HistoFusionNet**, the method presented in our **CVPR 2026 paper**:

+> **HistoFusionNet: Histogram-Guided Fusion and Frequency-Adaptive Refinement for Nighttime Image Dehazing**

-This repository provides the official inference, evaluation, and training code for **HistoFusionNet**, developed for the **NTIRE 2026 Night-Time Dehazing Challenge**.
+The work is associated with the **11th New Trends in Image Restoration and Enhancement Workshop** and the **NTIRE 2026 Night-Time Dehazing Challenge**.

+The README is organized to help users follow the repository in a clear order.
+The first part focuses on **challenge inference**, which allows users to run the released model on the NTIRE challenge test images using the provided checkpoint.
+The next part provides instructions for **reproducing the paper results**, including the released artifacts, datasets, checkpoints, and commands needed to generate the dehazed outputs and quantitative results reported in the paper.
+Finally, the README provides the **training commands** used for the supported datasets before applying frequency-adaptive refinement fine-tuning.

 The repository includes:

+* Full implementation of HistoFusionNet.
-* Challenge inference code for reproducing the submitted results.
+* Inference code for reproducing the NTIRE challenge submission results.
 * Environment files for reproducibility.
-* Checkpoint loading and inference scripts.
+* Released checkpoints and pretrained backbone loading instructions.
 * Evaluation commands for NH-Haze, NH-Haze2, and Dense-Haze.
 * Training commands for the released experimental setup.
+* Instructions for reproducing the results reported in the paper.

+For paper-level reproduction, please refer to the [Reproducibility of Paper Results](#reproducibility-of-paper-results) section.

 ---